Quick Facts About Buying a Used Car

 How Much Does a Used Car Cost?

-If not paying in cash, consumers buying a used car need to finance their purchase.
-Consumer car loan interest rates have remained high during the past several years, making it harder to afford a used car.
+Buyers who aren’t paying in cash will need to finance their purchase.
+Consumer car loan interest rates have remained high for the past several years, making it harder to afford a used car.
 Use our car affordability calculator to see what you can buy within your budget.
+If you are in the market for a used car right now, narrow your search by filtering cars for sale by owner, at a dealership, or in a certain price range.

 RELATED: What Is a Certified Pre-Owned Car?

-- Waiting for lower car loan interest rates in the months ahead may make sense if you need to finance your used car purchase.
-However, there’s no telling if car loan interest rates will decline.
+| ✔ Tariffs on new cars may continue to drive up prices for used vehicles due to greater demand for affordable alternatives. | ➖ Waiting for lower car loan interest rates in the months ahead may make sense if you need to finance your used car purchase.
+However, there’s no telling if car loan interest rates will decline. |

-- Buying a newer-model used car can be more expensive than buying a new one in some instances.
+| ✔ New cars quickly depreciate once driven off the lot, making buying used a smarter idea any month of the year. | ➖ Buying a newer-model used car can be more expensive than buying a new one in some instances. |

-- Dealing with a lack of inventory may mean you can’t find the car you want.
+| ✔ Insuring a used car costs less than insuring a new vehicle in most cases. | ➖ Dealing with a lack of inventory may mean you can’t find the car you want in the color or trim you want. |

 Tips for Buying a Used Car in Today’s Market